 Top qualities of David Bronstein

-Bronstein was a strong tactician, he had a great combinative vision.
+Bronstein was a strong tactician; he had a tremendous combinative vision.
 He was good at playing complicated positions to produce insane tactics.
 Bronstein was a creative thinker.
 Even before Fischer recommended increment and chess960, it was Bronstein who had this idea in mind to introduce new variants in chess.
-This is the reason Victor the Great has said “Was Bronstein an outstanding player?
+This is the reason Victor the Great has said, “Was Bronstein an outstanding player?
 He was a genius, what a genius!
-A genius is somebody ahead of his time, and Bronstein was far ahead of his time.”
+A genius is somebody ahead of his time, and Bronstein was far ahead.”